-The Directors of The Trust Company (RE Services) Limited (part of Perpetual Limited) (ABN 45 003 278 831) (AFSL 235150), the Responsible Entity of Celeste Australian Small Companies Fund, present their report together with the financial statements of Celeste Australian Small Companies Fund (the "Fund") for the year ended 30 June 2019.
+The Trust Company (RE Services) Limited (ABN 45 003 278 831) (AFSL 235150) is the responsible entity (the "Responsible Entity") of Celeste Australian Small Companies Fund (the "Fund").
+The directors of the Responsible Entity (the "Directors") present their report together with the financial statements of the Fund for the year ended 30 June 2022.